Financial planning 101

 Have a sensible investment strategy

-Start with an asset allocation goal that divides your investments into equity, fixed income, and cash investment categories based on your time horizon (age) and risk tolerance.
-If you are younger and more comfortable with risk, allocating a larger portion of your funds to equities may help you earn the higher returns stocks have historically received.
+Start with a goal that divides your investments into equity, fixed income and cash investment categories based on the age you plan to retire and your risk tolerance.
+If you're younger and more comfortable with risk, placing a larger portion of your funds into equities may help you earn the higher returns that stocks have historically received.
 However, remember all investments involve risk, and past performance is no guarantee of future results.

 Be adequately protected

 Insurance provides protection against the unknown.
 Make sure your possessions, life and health are adequately insured.
-Examine the level of deductibles and the coverage amounts to get the protection you need at the lowest cost.
+Review the deductibles and the coverage amounts to get the protection you need at the lowest cost.
 Consider an umbrella liability policy for additional coverage above what is provided in your homeowner and auto policies.

 Take care of estate planning

-A well thought out plan lets you decide how your assets will be distributed and can reduce estate taxes.
-It is important not to forget your durable power of attorney for finances and for healthcare.
-These two important documents spell out who you would like to make financial or healthcare decisions if you are incapable of making them yourself.
+A well-thought-out estate plan determines how your assets will be distributed and can reduce estate taxes.
+You should also designate a durable power of attorney to make financial or healthcare decisions, in the event you're incapable of making them yourself.